quickfeed/quickfeed/doc/design-docs/pr-feedback.md

 ### When should a pull request be created?

-The purpose of using pull requests is to give the student a more accessible hub to track their process (via actions).
+The purpose of using pull requests is to give the student a more accessible hub to track their process via actions and reviews.
 It would therefore make sense for the student to have the pull request accessible as they work, and not just when they feel they are ready for approval.
 This question is also somewhat related to the previous one, in the sense of when are the `review` and the `approval` processes supposed to begin, and is there any difference between them?
 If there is a difference between them, when are reviewers assigned, and when do we go from the `review` to the `approval` phase?
 When the automatic tests give the student a passing score?